in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 Good Question.

-All auto configuration logic is implemented in spring-boot-autoconfigure.jar.
+All auto configuration logic is implemented in `spring-boot-autoconfigure.jar`.
 All auto configuration logic for mvc, data, jms and other frameworks is present in a single jar.

 ![Image](/images/spring-boot-autoconfigure-jar.png "Spring Boot Auto Configure Jar")